DFgalus/team-profile-generator/README.md

    [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # About
  The purpose of this project was to use my newly learned OOP skills, and implement them into a project.
 I was motivated to practice these skills because OOP can often be tricky and confusing and I wanted to solidify my grasp on the concept.
+A sample index.html is include in the /dist directory.

  # Table of Contents
  1. [Usage](#usage)